Revisiting Acceptability Judgements: Analysis

 \subsection{Annotator Disagreement and Model Performance}

-As we mentioned in $\S$\ref{sec:colac}, some samples in CoLAC received low inter-annotator agreement.
-In Figure~\ref{fig:agree}, we plot the annotation disagreement against XLM-R's prediction confidence, and also highlight the samples that received different labels from our annotators with respect to the labels proposed by the linguists where these sentences are collected.
+During the annotation process, we found that some samples in CoLAC received low inter-annotator agreement.
+In Figure~\ref{fig:agree}, we plot the annotation disagreement against XLM-R's prediction confidence, and also highlight the samples that received distinctive linguist and crowd labels.
 From the figure, we observe that inter-annotator disagreement is only weakly correlated with model confidence, with a least squares slope of -0.45.
 Thus, we decide to keep these samples in the dataset to simulate real-world scenarios, where there actually exists many borderline sentences that are hard to classify.

-From Figure~\ref{fig:agree}, we also observe that most of the samples that have different crowd label and linguist label are concentrated on the right side, i.e. classified correctly by the model.
-This suggests that the crowd labels of CoLAC are indeed of a higher quality than linguist labels, in terms of linguistic acceptability.
+From Figure~\ref{fig:agree}, we also observe that samples with different crowd label and linguist label (marked as \texttt{diff}) take up a larger portion of wrongly classified samples (0.37) compared to correctly classified samples (0.15).
+This suggests that when the crowd and linguist labels of an example differ, models are more prone to wrongly classify it.
+This corroborates with previous findings that ambiguous samples are harder to learn~\citep{swayamdipta-etal-2020-dataset-cartography} and highlights the need for a more careful annotation scheme for NLP datasets, especially for sentence classification task, as suggested by some recent work in natural language inference, where both a strict logic label and a loose commonsense label are provided~\citep{kalouli2023}, or modify a two/three-way classification task to a more fine-grained regression task~\citep{unli}.